MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-subscription-churn.md

 1. Select **Next** to set the model schedule.

-   The model needs to train with certain frequency so that it learns new patterns when there is new data ingested.
+   The model needs to train regularly to learn new patterns when there is new data ingested.
 For this example, select **Monthly**.

 1. After reviewing all the details, select **Save and Run**.

-## Task 4 - View model results and explanations
+## Task 4 - Review model results and explanations

-After the model has successfully completed the training and scoring of the data, you can view the subscription churn model explanations.
+Let the model complete the training and scoring of the data.
+You can now review the subscription churn model explanations.
 For more information, see [Review a prediction status and results](predict-subscription-churn.md#review-a-prediction-status-and-results).

 ## Task 5 - Create a segment of high churn-risk customers